danielroelfs/danielroelfs.com/content/blog/2020-plotting-star-destroyers-in-r/index.md

     [1] TRUE

 The first point of each "squadron" of star destroyers starts with a value that is the same in decimal system as it is in balanced ternary enumeration.
 Remember the length of the `starwars_seq` variable was 59 048?
-I chose that because it would start plotting a new squadron at x = 59 049.
+I chose that because it would start plotting a new squadron at `x = 59049`.
 Let's confirm this:

 ``` r
 bte(59049)